Kane expects 'tough battle' against France

 The 29-year-old scored his first goal of the tournament in England's win.

-"Knockout games are never easy, we have shown great maturity throughout the tournament," said Kane.
+"Knockout games are never easy.
+We have shown great maturity throughout the tournament," said Kane.

 The Three Lions will face defending champions France in the last eight on Saturday (19:00 GMT).